 In 2014 we officially became a charity and have been going from strength to strength ever since.
 We have supported over 150 young people to experience the social life they deserve.

 Our goal is to always help those who are struggling.
 Forming friendships is hard for a lot of people.
 We want to create a warm and safe environment for everyone to feel free to express themselves and make true connections with others.
+We offer a place where everyone is accepting to be able to express themselves and help transition into adults.
+We have seen many people gain confidence, assertive skills, independent skills and a right to have a social life and friends.

 Our staff as well as being DBS checked, are trained to help build friendships by being fully committed to helping others.
 They are patient and open-minded and endeavour to cater to everyone’s hobbies and interests.
 The staff we employ are young to reflect the ages of those we support and so everyone feels comfortable to be themselves, while still being supervised.
 Above all they are empathetic and caring and will always be there to listen to someone’s problems.